huskyroboticsteam/Resurgence/README.md

 6. Configure CMake: `cmake -DBUILD_TESTING=OFF ..`
 7. Build/install Catch2: `sudo cmake --build . --target install`
 8. Navigate back to the directory from Step 1: `cd ../..`
+9. You can delete the Catch2 directory after you're finished

 ### On Mac
 There is a Homebrew package for Catch2 as well.
 Open the Terminal and run this